attilaolah/seven/README.rst

 which in made available under the PSF licence.
 Those files contain individual licence information, so check the source code for more info.

-Check the documentatdon_ for more info.
+Check the documentation_ for more info.

 .. _documentation: http://seven.readthedocs.org/